 Shipping Methods ↑ Back to top

-You can also define the available shipping methods for each delivery day and/or delivery time frame expanding the default WooCommerce conditions for the shipping methods.
+You can also define different delivery ranges for the shipping methods and select which of them are available for each delivery day and/or delivery time frame extending the default WooCommerce functionality for the shipping methods.

 To know more, take a look at this article.